UPDATE – 29 August 2024

 Cost recovery for the registration of log traders and forestry advisers [PDF, 1.1 MB]

-The key elements of the regulatory settings for the initial registration system are:
+The key elements of the regulatory settings for the initial registration system were:

-The Ministry for Primary Industries (MPI) has identified 2 proposed options to fund the new registration system.
-These options apply to registration for both log traders and forestry advisers.
+The Ministry for Primary Industries (MPI) identified 2 proposed options to fund the new registration system.
+These options applied to registration for both log traders and forestry advisers.

 Under this option, costs for services would be recovered in line with the Amendment Act and MPI's cost recovery principles through: